 In the Memorandum of Understanding, the parties have agreed that Fairfax County's customary tax payment enforcement proceedings will apply to the collection of any delinquent payment of the Annual Installment.
 Fairfax County has agreed to pursue the collection of delinquent payments with the same diligence it employs in the collection of its general ad valorem real property taxes, including the commencement of tax foreclosure proceedings to the extent provided by the then-current statutes of the Commonwealth of Virginia; including the provisions of Code of Virginia Section 58.1-3965.2 which provides for an accelerated foreclosure process for certain commercial property.
-See the section below "Delinquencies; Enforcement; Foreclosure" for a description of the foreclosure proceedings to be instituted for the collection of delinquent payments of the Annual Installment.
+See the section below "Delinquencies; Enforcement; Foreclosure" for a description of the foreclosure process.
+Fairfax County has also agreed that it will provide notice to the Authority of any legal proceedings to be instituted for the collection of delinquent payments of the Annual Installment.
 The Memorandum of Understanding provides that Fairfax County may exercise its ordinary discretion with respect to collection actions and may decide not to expend resources to collect de minimis outstanding amounts.
 The Authority has agreed to cooperate with Fairfax County in any such enforcement action.
 See the section "Delinquencies; Enforcement; Foreclosure" below.